 Libya's governance is split between two rival governments, each backed by powerful militia coalitions.
 Political stability will continue to be undermined by rival armed groups seeking to control and monetise oil infrastructure and strategic assets.
 The country's severe fiscal deficit will jeopardise the payment of salaries to militias, thereby increasing the risk of violent crime and inter-militia fighting.
-Localised fighting is likely between militias every few weeks, especially in Tripoli, Sebha, and Benghazi.
+Localised fighting is likely between militias, especially in Tripoli, Sebha, and Benghazi.
 Islamic State militants are likely to target oil assets, commercial property, and hotels with improvised explosive devices (IEDs), especially in major urban areas.

 The dispersal of Islamic State militants from their base in Sirte compounds the already high risk to foreign personnel and assets, particularly in Tripoli and Misratah.
 Energy assets are vulnerable to attack by militias and militants competing for control, particularly in the western Sirte Basin.
 Foreign workers at energy sites are vulnerable to kidnap.
 The government has no effective security apparatus capable of securing foreign and state assets, even in the major cities of Tripoli and Benghazi.